banister/dup_eval/README.markdown

     o1.dup_eval_with(o1, o2, o3) { o1_method; o2_method; o3_method }

 As shown above we can have the block access methods in many objects (as many as we want).
-The object may also be either Objects, Classes, or Modules.
+The objects may also be either Objects, Classes, or Modules.